-Under the two tag system, the certification tag will carry the red "W" and only list the variety name and kind and the lot identification number.
+Under the two tag system, the certification tag will carry the red "W" and only list the variety name and kind and the lot identification number, the producer name, city, state and phone number.

 D. Conditioner Printing of Certification Tags